felipessalvatore/MyTwitterBot/README.md

 $ python3 write.py

 ```
-All tweets that you wrote from this interecation will be stored on the folder "twitter_draft".
+All tweets that you wrote from this interaction will be stored on the folder "twitter_draft".
 Suppose "date.txt" is a text file with some tweets, you can edit this file and then run:

 ```
 $ python3 post.py ./twitter_draft/date.txt -m 30